 The district requires that individuals who were exposed to the COVID-19 virus complete quarantine and have not developed symptoms before returning to in-person learning.
 The discharge of an individual from quarantine and return to school will be conducted in coordination with the local health department.

 In the event of a positive COVID-19 test of a student or faculty member, parents in the building will be notified with a letter sent home and/or email alert.
-An alert will also be issued to parents on the district website and School Messenger system.
+An alert will also be issued to parents on the district website and the Parent Square system.

-The district will notify the state and local health department immediately upon being informed of any positive COVID-19 diagnostic test result by an individual within school facilities or on school grounds, including students, faculty, staff, and visitors of the district.
+The district notifies the state and local health department immediately upon being informed of any positive COVID-19 diagnostic test result by an individual within school facilities or on school grounds, including students, faculty, staff, and visitors of the district.

 To assist the local health department with tracing the transmission of COVID-19, the district has developed and maintained a plan to trace all contacts of exposed individuals in accordance with protocols, training, and tools provided through the New York State Contact Tracing Program.